-In this paper, we presented GST-TCM, a coding scheme suitable for slow fading 2×2 MIMO systems.
-The inner modulation is the Golden code, which provides the full diversity and non-vanishing determinant property.
-Lattice set partitioning is designed specifically to increase the minimum determinant of the Golden codewords, which label the branches of the trellis code.
+In this paper, we presented GST-TCM, a concatenated scheme for slow fading $2 \times 2$ MIMO systems.
+The inner code is the Golden code and the outer code is a trellis code.
+Lattice set partitioning is designed specifically to increase the minimum determinant of the Golden codewords, which label the branches of the outer trellis code.
 Viterbi algorithm is applied in trellis decoding, where branch metrics are computed by using a lattice decoder.
 The general framework for GST-TCM design and optimization is based on Ungerboeck TCM design rules.

-Future work will explore further code optimization, by an extensive search based on the determinant distance spectrum and extension to MIMO systems with more than two tx/rx antennas.
+It is shown that a 16 state TCM achieves 4.2dB performance gain over uncoded Golden code at FER of $10^{-3}$ , at the spectral efficiency of 6bpcu.
+Future work will explore the possibility of further code optimization, by an extensive search based on the determinant distance spectrum.

-Figure 5: Performance comparison of 16- and 64-state trellis codes using 16-QAM constellation and an uncoded transmission at the rate 6bpcu, $\Lambda = \mathbb{Z}^8$, $\Lambda\ell = L_8$, $\ell = 3$.
+Fig. 4.
+Performance comparison of 16- and 64-state trellis codes using 16-QAM constellation and an uncoded transmission at the rate 6bpcu, $\Lambda = \mathbb{Z}^8$ , $\Lambda\ell = L_8$ , $\ell = 3$ .